filipovskii/cv/cv-en-full.md

 -->

 *   **02.2010 - 07.2011**<br/>
-    **Team Leader, Internet Banking services at Probusinessbank**
+    **Team Lead, Internet Banking services at Probusinessbank**

-    - I've started working on the Internet Banking system alone, when the person responsible for it got promoted.
+    - I've started working on the Internet Banking system alone when the person responsible for it got promoted.
 Over two years we have gathered a strong team of five talented people across two offices in different cities.
 I was responsible for managing the work of the